MattCollins-Jones/FlowFinder/README.md

 - Issues and pull requests are welcome.
 Open them on the project repository: https://github.com/MattCollins-Jones/FlowFinder

+Changelog (v1.2025.12.22)

+- **New**: "Triggering Entity" column renamed to "Triggering Table". - Thanks Cooky!
+- **New**: "Show/Hide Managed" button now also filters the solutions dropdown. - Thanks Cooky!
+- **Fix**: Resolved an issue where management buttons became unresponsive after filtering the grid.- Thanks Andrew!
+- **Improvement**: Enhanced exception handling with more detailed logging.

 Changelog (Initial release)

 - Initial release includes the ability to: